-7.5.
-Pacific Ecoinformatics and Computational Ecology Lab (Berkeley, CA) and the Santa Fe Institute scientific goal is the development of theory that accurately predicts the response of different species and whole ecosystems to physical, biological and chemical changes.
+Jennifer Dunne, Sanghyuk Yoon and Neo Martinez from the Pacific Ecoinformatics and Computational Ecology Lab (Berkeley, CA) and the Santa Fe Institute are looking at the grand challenge in the science of ecology of explaining and predicting the behavior of complex ecosystems comprised of many interacting species.
+The long-term scientific goal is the development of theory that accurately predicts the response of different species and whole ecosystems to physical, biological and chemical changes.
 The team has developed a tool called Network3D which is used to simulate the complex non-linear systems that characterize these problems.
 They have ported Network3D to Azure [63].
-The Network3D engine uses Windows Workflow Foundation to implement long-running processes as workflows.
-Given requests which contain a number of manipulations, each manipulation is delivered to a worker instance to execute.
-The result of each manipulation is saved to SQL Azure.
-A web role provides the user with an interface where the user can initiate, monitor and manage their manipulations as wells as web services for other sites and visualization clients.
+The Network3D engine uses Windows Workflow manipulations as wells as web services for other sites and visualization clients.
 Once the request is submitted through the web role interface, the manipulation workflow starts the task and a manipulation is assigned to an available worker to process.
 The Network3D visualization client communicates through web services and visualizes the ecological network and population dynamics results.